ese-msc/c-primer/_sources/part_three/01_pointers.md

  In C++, traditional pointers are now considered less useful and alternative constructs such as "smart pointers" (which clean themselves up when they pass out of scope) and unique pointers (which prevent multiple pointers all being directed at the same target) are in greater use.
 You will learn more about these techniques during the rest of the course.

 ## Summary

 We've now had a brief introduction to the concept of pointers, their use and why a programmer might choose to use them in the first place.
-On the next page we will look at an introduction to creating our own data structures using `struct`s and `class`es.
+In the next lesson, we will look at an introduction to creating our own data structures using `struct`s and `class`es.